 Penny Lukito, the chief of the Indonesia Food and Drug Monitoring Agency, said Sinovac’s CoronaVac had been cleared for emergency use after authorities reviewed preliminary local trial data, as well as those from Brazil and Turkey.

-Indonesian President Joko Widodo took a dose of the Sinovac-produced vaccine as part of his nationwide drive to convince people to get shots.
+Indonesian President Joko Widodo took a dose of the Sinovac vaccine as part of his nationwide drive to drum up awareness and convince people to get shots.

 Not responding to questions about the steep drop of the efficacy rate from Bio Farma’s initial statement of 97%, the food and drug chief instead quoted Widodo as saying the Chinese vaccine was “safe and halal,” or fit for consumption by Muslims.